prabirshrestha/reactive-cocoa-playground/README.md

 # My ReactiveCocoa Playground
-This is my playground for Reactive Cocoa stufs.
+This is my playground for Reactive Cocoa stuffs.

 ## Getting Started